 I represent serious nonfiction, literary fiction, children's books, and graphic novels.
-Since establishing the agency five years ago, we have seen the publication of four New York Times bestsellers as well as numerous award winners and commercial successes.
+Since establishing the agency in 2014, we have seen the publication of numerous New York Times bestsellers as well as numerous award winners and commercial successes.

 Growing up all over—Africa, Europe, the Caribbean, and the US—I found my home in books where writers confront the chaos of reality and distill it into narratives that leave us wiser and more human for having read them.
 The books I represent embody this ethos.

 Because I wanted to help make books happen, I entered publishing right out of college, and while my job titles have changed, I have never left that world.
 I began as an editor, where I deepened my love of accessible, idea-driven nonfiction with the power to transform culture.
 Next, I worked as a literary scout, representing foreign publishers and Hollywood producers.
 For the last eighteen years, I have been a literary agent, helping authors bring their ideas to life and find their audience.